Hydronic Pipe Sizing Calculator

 Selecting the right glycol concentration for freeze protection without over-concentrating.
 Freeze vs burst point, viscosity penalties, heat transfer derating, and annual maintenance.

-Hydronic Pipe Sizing: From BTU Load to Pipe Diameter
+Hydronic Pipe Planning: From BTU Load to Pipe Diameter

 Sizing hydronic piping from heat load using ASHRAE friction and velocity guidelines.
 The magic "500" constant, glycol flow adjustment, and when to increase design delta-T.